onefuzzybit/WebRTC-TicTacToe/README.md

 1. signalling-connect - a type library to share types and message code between the signalling client and signalling server.
 Uses signalling-connect.
 2. signalling-server - websocket server which functions as a bootstrap node for new players - connecting them to other players.
 3. signalling-client - a browser side library that communicates with the signalling server to handle the connection
+4. game-proxy - a library built on top of the signalling client, which provides type-based game behavior.
+In this stage of development the only game type is to player turn based games.
-4. tic-tac-toe-ms1 - React app that implements the peer-2-peer tic-tac-toe game over a connection handler.
+5. tic-tac-toe-ms1 - React app that implements the peer-2-peer tic-tac-toe game over a connection handler.
 It uses the signalling-client to connect to the signalling-server and pass messages to peer.

 ## Building and running the project.